-On 10 September the United Nations General Assembly adopted a resolution which establishes that Sustainable Development Goals (SDGs) proposed by the Open Working Group (OWG) will serve as the basis for upcoming intergovernmental negotiations to agree a Post 2015 framework1.
-As a reminder, in late July 2014 the OWG, led by its co-chairs, Ambassadors Macharia Kamau from Kenya and Csaba Kőrösi from Hungary, agreed on a set of recommended SDGs after more than a year of work2.
-Delivering a consensus document out of this process was a noteworthy achievement, given some very evident points of divergence between UN member state blocks.
-So, despite that there seemed to be unresolvable sticking points, an agreement was reached-an agreement that is on the whole, fairly ambitious and encouraging and will now serve as the point of departure for Post 2015 negotiations.
+The Open Working Group (OWG) on Sustainable Development Goals (SDGs), led by its co-chairs, Ambassadors Macharia Kamau from Kenya and Csaba Kőrösi from Hungary, was able to reach agreement on a set of recommended SDGs to deliver to the 69th session of the UN General Assembly in September2.
+Delivering a consensus document out of this process is in itself a noteworthy achievement, given the some very evident points of divergence between UN member state blocks.
+Yet, despite what, at times, seemed like unresolvable sticking points, an agreement was reached-an agreement that is on the whole, fairly ambitious and encouraging.